25prabhu10/notes/docs/Languages/CSS/CSS.md

 4. Percentage:
    - Many CSS properties will accept a _percentage_ or a _length-percentage_ (meaning either a length or a percentage).
 While the rem is the best choice for many purposes, especially those relating to content and accessibility, percentage works relative to any inherited size including font-relative, view-relative, or even absolute units

+5. Container-Relative:
+   - `cqw`: Equal to `1%` of the width of the container
+   - `cqh`: Equal to `1%` of the height of the container
+   - `cqi`: Equal to `1%` of the smaller of the width or height of the container
+   - `cqb`: Equal to `1%` of the larger of the width or height of the container

 ## How CSS Rules Cascade

 The cascade is the process of combining multiple style sheets and resolving conflicts between them.
 It is the process of determining which styles apply to an element when more than one rule could apply